kannanjayachandran/DevOps/03 Version Control/02versionControl.md

 - `git pull` - Pull changes from remote repository
 - `git clone` - Clone a remote repository
 - `git status` - Check the status of the local repository
+- `git branch` - List all the branches and shows the current branch
 - `git log` - Check the commit history
 - `git checkout` - Switch between branches
 - `git branch` - Create a new branch